dmkishi/Wave-Tone/README.md

 # Wave Tone

-This application runs as it is.
-No Bower, no SASS, no magic.
+A simple web page, not a web app.
+I.e. no Bower, no SASS, no magic.

-**Note**: During development, "watch-http-server" (or just "whs") is pretty handy.
+**Note**: During development, "[watch-http-server](https://www.npmjs.com/package/watch-http-server)" (or just "whs") is pretty handy.